 This course aims at developing clear understanding of basic concepts in vibrations, waves, light and optics.
 It includes oscillatory motion, wave motion, sound waves, superposition and standing waves, electromagnetic waves, the nature of light, laws of geometric optics, image formation by lenses and mirrors, some optical instruments, interference, diffraction and polarization of light

 This course aims at developing the mathematical techniques and skills needed for advanced physics courses.
-It includes: vector analysis, power-series methods, complex analysis, Fourier series and applications, Laplace and Fourier transforms, series solutions and special functions.
+The course covers the following topics: vector analysis, complex analysis, Fourier series and transforms with applications, series solutions to ODEs, and special functions.

 This course will begin with the development of an understanding of Kepler’s laws of orbital motion and dynamics of objects in space.
 After that, the framework of celestial coordinate systems will be built followed by the 2-body/3-body problem.
 A description of the 6 orbital Parameters will be given after that.
 Then the fundamentals behind the Lagrange’s planetary equation will be presented, followed by an outline of the possible orbital perturbations.
 Some examples of natural & artificial orbits will be discussed and finally orbit and trajectory design for various space science objectives will be discussed.